Neural-network Density Functional Theory Based on Variational Energy Minimization

-The target DFT quantity $Q$, however, should be carefully selected.
-Three criteria are relevant here.
-Firstly, the deep-learning target would better satisfy the nearsightedness (or locality) principle as proposed by Walter Kohn~\cite{Kohn1996,Prodan2005}, so that the neural network models can have good transferbility.
-For instance, the Kohn-Sham eigenstates are non-local in nature, which could be influenced by distant perturbations of environments (e.g., atomic displacements).
-Thus it is challenging, if not impossible, to generalize neural network models for making predictions on material structures unseen in the training dataset.
-On the contrary, the locality principle is satisfied for other physical quantities, including charge density, density matrix, and DFT Hamiltonian (or Kohn-Sham potential), which is desired for our purpose.
-Secondly, basic requirements of physical quantities should be easily satisfied by the neural network representations.
-For instance, the charge density is positive in value and normalized to a constant; the Hamitlonian is hermitian.
-They are easy to realize in deep learning.
-In contrast, the strict idempotency requirement of density matrix is hard to achieve.
-Thus we may further consider $E[H]$ or $E[n]$.
-Thirdly, the energy functional should have the desired variational property. $E[H]$ satisfies the condition, whereas $E[n]$ does not, meaning that minimizing $E[n]$ may not yield the correct ground state.
-Based on the above considerations, we choose the energy functional $E[H]$ for the subsequent study.
+The selection of target DFT quantity $Q$ merits careful consideration.
+Here, we present three selection criteria.
+Firstly, the target of deep learning should closely adhere to the ``nearsightedness'' or locality principle proposed by Walter Kohn~\cite{Kohn1996,Prodan2005}, thereby enhancing the transferability of neural network models.
+Local physical quantities such as $\rho$, $n$, and $H$ meet the criterion~\cite{Martin2004,deeph2022}, whereas nonlocal quantities such as Kohn-Sham eigenstates do not.
+Secondly, neural network representations that satisfy the fundamental requirements for the target quantity should be readily available.
+Here are some essential requirements: $n$ is positive in value and normalized to a constant; $H$ is Hermitian; $\rho$ at zero temperature is idempotent~\cite{Martin2004, Kohn1996}.
+While the former two conditions are relatively straightforward to achieve in deep learning, meeting the strict idempotency requirement of $\rho$ remains challenging.
+Thus, we may further consider $E[H]$ or $E[n]$.
+Thirdly, the energy functional should be variational. $E[H]$ satisfies the criterion~\cite{Martin2004}, whereas $E[n]$ does not~\cite{HWF_H}, meaning that minimizing $E[n]$ may not yield the correct ground state.
+Based on the above considerations, we choose the energy functional $E[H]$ for our subsequent study.